County reports another COVID-19 death

-Lawrence County reported another COVID-19 death on Wednesday, state health officials said.
+Lawrence County reported another COVID-19 death on Friday while Gov. Tom Wolf celebrated a vaccine milestone.

-The county’s death total increased to 237.
-There have been 21 county deaths since July 26.
+The county’s death total is now at 238.
+There have been nine county deaths since Sept.
+1.

-There were also 20 confirmed cases and seven probable cases reported Wednesday.
+There were also 27 confirmed cases and 15 probable cases reported Wednesday.

 The state Health Department also began releasing figures on COVID-19 cases in children, broken down by ages from 0 to 4 and 5 to 18 for the week as well as cumulative since Aug.
 16.